All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Angiogenesis and Blood Supply

 While cartilage itself is avascular (lacking blood vessels), the surrounding joint structures, including the synovial membrane, ligaments, and tendons, depend on adequate blood supply for nutrient delivery and waste removal.
-GHK-Cu promotes angiogenesis, which can enhance blood flow to joint-supporting tissues and facilitate healing .
+GHK-Cu promotes angiogenesis, which can enhance blood flow to joint-supporting tissues and help with healing .

 Antioxidant Defense